HaraldBlab/movement-projects/RobotChassis/README.md

 IRcontrolled Robot chassis supporting a Black controller and a DominatorController.

 ## DominatorController
-Dump, decodes and controls IR data of a DominatorController I got from a "Wweel climbing car".
+Dump, decodes and controls IR data of a DominatorController I got from a "Wheel climbing car".